 Geographical Distribution: This bird is mostly found in the eastern parts of North America from the southern parts of the coniferous forest region.
 Aside from that, they could be occasionally found in some parts of the western US like California, Utah, and Arizona.

 Adaptations: Indigo Buntings are considered to be migratory birds that can fly as far as 3500 kilometers.
 They migrate in flocks at night and leave during winter and breeding seasons.

 Males are colored barred black and white, have tan heads and bellies, and have a red crown patch.
 Females also have the same plumage color but lack the crown patch.

 Diet: The diet of Gila Woodpeckers mainly composes of insects but occasionally consists of cactus fruits and small berries (i.e., mistletoe berries).
 Interestingly, these desert birds have learned to lick up the sugary water like backyard hummingbirds.

 Geographical Distribution: Gila Woodpeckers are distributed in the regions of southeast California, southern Arizona, southwest Nevada, and some parts of Mexico.

 Adaptations: This species of woodpecker is characterized by having very flexible head and neck muscles, a long, pointed beak, and a long tongue that can withstand the pressure of pecking into hard materials like trees.

 7. Hwamei (Garrulax canorus)

 Hwamei birds are medium-sized birds characterized by having overall olive-brown plumage, gray bellies, and faint black bars on the tails.
-Aside from that, they have a distinct blue-white eye rings and lines behind their eyes.
+Aside from that, they have distinct blue-white eye rings and lines behind their eyes.

 Diet: The diet of Hwawei birds is mostly insect-based which includes locusts and their eggs, ants, beetles, caterpillars, and other small insects.
 During breeding seasons, they also feed on corn and small seeds of crops.